emard/pytorch-cnn-example/README.md

 Choose tile of interested and open it with gimp.
 Create 3 additional layers:
 "black", "red", "green".
 Create "red" and "green" filled with transparent background, "black" filled with non-transparent black (background).

+On the left window in the middle, find two overlapping squares and click lower right square, then select full black (0,0,0) as background color.

+Right-click on lower right vertical window (layers), a pop-up menu will appear.

+Click on "New Layer", a "Create New Layer" window will appear.

+Create New Layer, select:

+    Layer name:  1_stone
+    Color tag:   red
+    Fill with:   Transparency

+Create New Layer, select:

+    Layer name:  2_void
+    Color tag:   green
+    Fill with:   Transparency

+Create New Layer, select:

+    Layer name:  0_black
+    Color tag:   black
+    Fill with:   Background color

 Black is required.
 If black layer is missing, otherwise a "bug" will appear.
 Pixels erased with "rubber" tools will look transparent (invisible) to user but they will be exported as gray instead of black.

-Layers should be ordered like this:
+Layers should be ordered like this (drag with mouse up-down):

     enable  color  name     background
     ------  -----  ----     ----------
     [x]     green  1_stone  transparent
     [x]     red    2_void   transparent
     [x]            image to be annotated
-    [x]     black  0        black
+    [x]     black  0_black  black

+If already annotated image is available as .png file preferrable with transparency, it can be imported as new layer from menu "File" -> "Open as Layers" and select file name and click "Open".

+If there's no transparency in .png file then after importing as layer, transparency can be created with:

+    "Colors" -> "Color to Alpha"

+"Colors" menu has many options to convert colors.

-Use tools: sharp pencil, rubber, fill.
+To manually annotate, use tools: sharp pencil, rubber, fill.
 Create 100% green (0,255,0) and 100% red color (255,0,0)
 and add those colors to palette for quick selection while working.
 Select layer 1 or 2, select pencil color from palette